chrisyeo/command-on-demand/README.md

 - Allow passthrough of configurable params to Jamf API for the Software Update command
 - Unit Tests
 - Testing on more hardware and software configurations
-- Logging, Errors and project structure can probably be done better
+- Logging, Errors and project structure can probably still be done better
-- The overall code quality, specifically where not idiomatic Go (or just bad Go)
+- Continued improvement to overall code quality
+- Outbound webhooks for certain events (e.g. when commands are sent)
 - Any other (good/reasonable) ideas that surface

 ## I'm still here, how do I use it?